moutrishachandra/OIBSIP/Youtube_Task2_README.md

        Engagement Ratio

 ##  Insights
--The dataset initially contained missing values and duplicate records, which were successfully handled during the data         cleaning process.
+- The dataset initially contained missing values and duplicate records, which were successfully handled during the data         cleaning process.
--A large number of duplicate entries (4263) were removed, improving the overall data quality and reliability.
+- A large number of duplicate entries (4263) were removed, improving the overall data quality and reliability.
   The majority of trending videos belong to category 24 (Entertainment), indicating that entertainment content dominates the    platform.
--Videos such as YouTube Rewind 2017 and major movie trailers received the highest number of views, highlighting the            popularity of large-scale productions.
+- Videos such as YouTube Rewind 2017 and major movie trailers received the highest number of views, highlighting the            popularity of large-scale productions.
--A positive relationship exists between views, likes, and comments, suggesting that highly viewed videos tend to generate      higher engagement.
+- A positive relationship exists between views, likes, and comments, suggesting that highly viewed videos tend to generate      higher engagement.
--Engagement varies across videos, indicating that not all popular videos receive proportional user interaction.
+- Engagement varies across videos, indicating that not all popular videos receive proportional user interaction.
--Time-based analysis using day and month features enables better understanding of trending patterns.
+- Time-based analysis using day and month features enables better understanding of trending patterns.

 ## Recommendations
--Content creators should focus more on entertainment-based content, as it consistently attracts higher audience engagement     and dominates trending categories.
+- Content creators should focus more on entertainment-based content, as it consistently attracts higher audience engagement     and dominates trending categories.
--High-impact content such as movie trailers, promotional events, and viral campaigns should be prioritized to maximize reach   and visibility.
+- High-impact content such as movie trailers, promotional events, and viral campaigns should be prioritized to maximize reach   and visibility.
--Engagement metrics (likes and comments) should be monitored to improve content quality and audience interaction strategies.
+- Engagement metrics (likes and comments) should be monitored to improve content quality and audience interaction strategies.
--Posting schedules can be optimized using time-based insights (day and month) to target periods of higher audience activity.
+- Posting schedules can be optimized using time-based insights (day and month) to target periods of higher audience activity.
--Data preprocessing and cleaning should always be performed before analysis to ensure accuracy and reliability of insights.
+- Data preprocessing and cleaning should always be performed before analysis to ensure accuracy and reliability of insights.
--Future analysis can include sentiment analysis of comments or mapping category IDs to actual category names for deeper        insights.
+- Future analysis can include sentiment analysis of comments or mapping category IDs to actual category names for deeper        insights.

 ## Conclusion